sincereuk/docs/content/quickstarts/workflows/clair.md

 ## CoreOS Clair Security Scanner

-Clair is an open source project for the static analysis of vulnerabilities in appc and docker containers.
-It is currently integrated with Quay, which makes it very easy to enable security scans and alerting.
+[Clair](http://github.com/coreos/clair) is an open source project for the static analysis of vulnerabilities in appc and Docker containers.
+It is currently integrated with [Quay](http://quay.io), the container registry from CoreOS, which makes it very easy to enable security scans and alerting.
 In this quickstart we'll show you how to setup a repository, and how to setup alerting.

 Quay has enabled automatic scanning for each existing repository and any new repositories.
 This means that any new image that will be pushed to Quay will be scanned, and this will reported through the interface.